Funding Circle Executes Share Buy-Back on LSE - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Funding Circle Holdings plc has executed a share buy-back transaction, purchasing 48,604 of its own ordinary shares on the London Stock Exchange from Investec Bank plc.
-This move is part of a previously announced buy-back program, and the acquired shares will be held in treasury, impacting the company’s share capital and voting rights structure.
+Funding Circle Holdings plc announced the purchase of 32,605 of its own ordinary shares on the London Stock Exchange as part of a previously announced buy-back program.
+This transaction is intended to hold these shares in treasury, affecting the total voting rights and share capital structure, which may have implications for shareholder notifications under regulatory guidelines.

 Spark’s Take on GB:FCH Stock